ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-king.md

 cards.
 The odds of none of those five cards hitting the flop is \` 43/48 * 42/47
 * 41/46 \` or 71.4%.

-There is also the chance that he flops a straight.
+There is also the chance that he flops a straight, but we'll save that complication for later.

 ## Jacks